dotunoit/finance/README.md

-# finance
+# Exploring Financial Markets with Python
-Exploring Financial Markets with Python- A Simple Guide to StockExploring Financial Markets with Python- A Simple Guide to Stock
+A Simple Guide to StockExploring Financial Markets with Python- A Simple Guide to Stock